 • Use non-residential premises for storage of seized property with the consent of the owner.

-○ Duties of the bailiff.
+○ Responsibilities of the bailiff.

-Court security and security.
+Court security and safety.

-The protection of the court is carried out by ensuring the established order.
+Security of the court is carried out by ensuring the established order.
 The duties of the bailiff include:

 • Personal search of those present.